 Cold & Raw Foods

-If you love hot chilli peppers, then it is time to say goodbye to them for a few months.
-Spicy food is delicious but it is highly likely to cause constipation and other problems.
-Straining to have a bowel movement is the last thing any mother would need.
-Your gastrointestinal functioning is also weakened after childbirth, and this may lead to bloating and abdominal pains after taking spicy food.
+If you love hot chilli peppers but experiencing heartburn or stomach pains, then it is time to say goodbye to them for a few months.
+Spicy food is delicious but is highly likely to cause stomach discomfort and other problems.
+Straining to have a bowel movement is the last thing any mother would need especially if you have wounds in your perineal area.

 If you wish to recover fast and boost your immunity, you can try to stay away from these foods during confinement.
-At this point after the delivery, your body is highly susceptible to bacteria and germs, so knowing what to avoid during confinement and actually avoiding them can prevent serious infection or delayed healing.
+At this point, after the delivery, your body is highly susceptible to bacteria and germs, so paying attention to the confinement food you eat to avoid food that can irritate your body and actually avoiding them can prevent severe infection or delayed healing.